ELEKTRONN/ELEKTRONN/RELEASING.md

           # Your username has to be registered under the elektronn organization, though.
         $ conda build .
         $ anaconda upload --user elektronn <path-to-elektronn.tar.bz2>
-          # You find the <path-to-elektronn.tar.bz2> argument by looking at the last lines of "conda build ."'s output.
+          # You find the <path-to-elektronn.tar.bz2> argument in the last lines of "conda build ."'s output.
           # (Do not just copy-paste the proposed command.
 The "--user elektronn" flag is needed.)
         $ source deactivate